debeemedia/coursera-webdev/README.md

 # coursera-webdev
-I am learning HTML, Css and Javascript for Web Developers on Coursera
+I am learning HTML, CSS and Javascript for Web Developers on Coursera